Skip to content

 • Negligent Hiring: When companies hire or retain employees who are not qualified for their work.

 Human capital management solutions will help HR departments to mitigate these risks.
-By relying on data analytics and strategic planning, HR can take a more proactive role.
+By relying on data analytics and strategic planning, HR teams can take a more proactive role.
 They can determine what problems may arise and how they can be addressed.

 The Core Aspects of a Human Capital Management System